blolol/minecraft-mod-packs/packs/perkpack-4/README.md

   * Press <kbd>m</kbd> to open [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map).
   * Press <kbd>n</kbd> to toggle [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap).
 * **[Jade](https://modrinth.com/mod/jade)** can show you details about the block or entity you're looking at.
 Press <kbd>1</kbd> on your numpad to toggle it.
-* **[Horse Buff](https://modrinth.com/mod/horsebuff)** prevents saddled horses from wandering, so you don't need to carry a lead and a fence post.
-Horses also no longer sink in water, so you can swim across rivers without dismounting.
-There are a couple of other useful features as well; check the mod's page for details.
 * **[Auto run](https://modrinth.com/mod/autorun)** not only works for running with your own two legs, but also with boats, horses, and other mounts.
 Press <kbd>`</kbd> (backtick) to toggle it.
+* **Sorting inventories:** [Keep Inventories Sorted, Stupid](https://modrinth.com/mod/kiss) (KISS) comes with the mod pack, but is disabled by default, to avoid adding potentially confusing keybinds and buttons to the UI.
+If you want to be able to quickly sort inventories, you can bind a key to "Sort Inventory" in Options > Controls > Key Binds.
+(A common choice is <kbd>r</kbd>.)
+You can also enable a sort button on inventory screens in Mods > Keep Inventories Sorted, Simple > Config.
 * Want to **chop down entire trees at once, or dig out 3x3 areas?** Check out the special tools added by [Easy Emerald Tools & More](https://www.curseforge.com/minecraft/mc-mods/simple-emerald-tools-fabric).
 To easily see all of the available items and their recipes in-game, type `@emerald` (or any other part of the mod name) into [EMI](https://modrinth.com/mod/emi)'s search bar in your inventory screen to filter the list to items added by the mod.
 Left-click on any item to see its recipe.
+* **[Horse Buff](https://modrinth.com/mod/horsebuff)** prevents saddled horses from wandering, so you don't need to carry a lead and a fence post.
+Horses also no longer sink in water, so you can swim across rivers without dismounting.
+There are a couple of other useful features as well; check the mod's page for details.

 ## Resource packs